CDCgov/forecasttools-py/README.md

 ## Location Table

-The location table contains abbreviations, codes, and extended names for the US jurisdictions for which the FluSight and COVID forecasting hubs require users to generate forecasts.
+The location table contains abbreviations, codes, extended names, and populations for the jurisdictions of the United States that the FluSight and COVID forecasting hubs require users to generate forecasts.

 The location table is stored in `forecasttools-py` as a `polars` dataframe and is accessed via: